arcebald/soccer-data-base/README.md

 |8.
 As a user, I would like to modify a player salary/position.
 |9.
 As a user, I would like to delete a player from the team.
 |10.
 As a user, I would like to list all the players in the team.
+|11.
+As a user, I would like to modify the address of a team.

 ## System Tools Used